abhas-paul/Todo-App-React/README.md

 # 📝 Simple To-Do App

-This is a basic to-do list application built using **React**.
+This is a basic to-do list application built using **React** and **Tailwind**.
 It's one of my very first projects as I begin my journey into full-stack web development.

 ## 🚀 Features